joshuawright11/papyrus/README.md

 ## Testing

-APIs defined with Papyrus are simple to mock for tests.
-Just conform your mock to the protocol.
+APIs defined with Papyrus are simple to mock for tests; just conform your mock to the protocol.

 Note that you don't need to include any attributes when conforming to the protocol.

 ```swift
 @API